ullahs5/MSA-Chatbot/README.md

   - `'-'`: Fetches and posts specific Quranic verses based on the provided numbering.

 ### Additional Functionality (Commented Out)
-- A function for automated Jummah announcements is available but currently commented out.
+- A function for automated Jummah announcements is available but is commented out to be improved.

 ---